mkholjuraev/pdf-generator/README.md

-# pdf-generation
+# pdf-generator

-`pdf-generation` is a NodeJS based service that is responsible for generating a PDF Report.
+`pdf-generator` is a NodeJS based service that is responsible for generating a PDF Report.